awwx/meteor-wiki/New-Template-API.md

 Landmarks are instances of Spark.Landmark and have these attributes:

 * id: a unique numeric id for this landmark.
 It remains constant as the landmark is rerendered.
-In combination with the 'create' and 'destroy' callbacks (below), you can use this as a key to store additional information about the landmark in your own module.
+In combination with the 'created' and 'destroyed' callbacks (below), you can use this as a key to store additional information about the landmark in your own module.

 * firstNode(), lastNode(): return the first and last DOM nodes in the current rendering of this landmark.
 These can change over time as the template is rerendered.
 Do not call these functions before the first rendering of the landmark.